-Space42 Deploys the Second Phase of its Foresight Constellation
+Space42 Deploys The Second Phase Of Its Foresight Constellation

-(MENAFN- trailrunnerint) Abu Dhabi, UAE - 15 January 2025 — Space42 (ADX: SPACE42), the UAE-based AI-powered SpaceTech company with global reach, announced the successful deployment of the second phase of its Foresight satellite constellation.
+Abu Dhabi, UAE -January 2025 - Space42 (ADX: SPACE42), the UAE-based AI-powered SpaceTech company with global reach, announced the successful deployment of the second phase of its Foresight satellite constellation.
 In partnership with ICEYE, a pioneer in Synthetic Aperture Radar (SAR) satellite operations for Earth observation, the companies launched the next-generation SAR spacecraft into orbit on 14 January 2025.

 Launched via integrator Exolaunch, the Foresight spacecraft successfully lifted off aboard the Transporter-12 Rideshare mission with SpaceX from Vandenberg Space Force Base in California, USA.
 The spacecraft has established communication, and early routine operations are underway.